NorthAlligator/helpdesk_bot/README.md

 Everyone(users and admins) have to register in Bot first.

-To register User as Administrator you need to manually change role in table Users from "user" to "admin".

 All data contained in SQLite DB.
 There are 1 DB(helpdesk.db) and 2 tables(users and tickets).

-Also you need a config.py which contains "bot_token", "db_location", "anydesk_image" and "localization".
+Also you need a config.py which contains "bot_token", "db_location", "localization" and "root_pass".
+This file creates automatically if not exists.

 DB and Tables will automatically created if they not exists in dir of Project.